Start page

 Kurd. xerez “speed, liveliness” – Veps. hered “fast, swift”, Erz. eriazi “agile, quick” .

-The correspondences given here are of a different nature, and chance coincidences are not excluded, so each of them can be the topic of a separate study.
+The correspondences given here are different, and chance coincidences are not excluded, so each of them can be the topic of a separate study.
 The penultimate parallel is a particularly difficult case.
 M. Vasmer drew attention to the correspondence of the Finnish hämärä "dark" to Ukrainian. khmara "cloud" but did not see a possible connection between these words "for geographical reasons" (VASMER MAX.
 1987, V. 4: 249).
 According to the phonology of the Baltic-Finnish languages, the original word should have been semer, and this may indicate the borrowing of Finnish words from Kurdish.
 In the etymological dictionary of the modern Finnish language, on the contrary, it is stated that the source of borrowing is an Old Germanic word, supposedly represented by Icelandic sámur "dark, dirty" (HÄKKINEN KAISA.
 2007: 238).
 However, in the authoritative dictionary of Old Norse, the word sámr is considered to be borrowed from the Finnish language (CLEASBY RICHARD, VIGFUSSON GUDBRANd.
 1874).
 Kurdish semer can be associated with Kurd. samā "shadow", which is considered borrowed from Arabic sama "sky", "roof", "shadow" (TSABOLOV R.L.
 2001.
 V. 2: 231), and Kurdish xumar also means "hangover" and is associated with Ar. xumār "painful condition after drinking", "hangover" (ibid: 484).
 Meanwhile, in the Chuvash language, there is the word khamăr "brown", "black", which semantically is much closer to the Kurdish and Baltic-Finnish words.
 Ukrainian khmara could be borrowed from Bulgar or Kurd. xumar as modified semer influenced by the Finnish languages.

 The correspondence between Fin., Karel. hämähäkki, Veps hämähouk, Est. ämblik, Votes hämö, Livonian ämriki "spider" – Kurd. hebhebok "spider".
 Borrowing from Kurdish or another Iranian language into Vepsian is excluded because this word is isolated in Kurdish and associated with Ar. hebbāk "weaver" (ibid, 449).
-Finnish linguists did not notice this connection and consider the origin of the Baltic-Finnish words "dark" (HÄKKINEN KAISA.
+Finnish linguists did not notice this connection and consider the origin of the Baltic-Finnish words in secnce "dark" (HÄKKINEN KAISA.
 2007: 237).
 Based on phonology, the word for the name of the spider was formed from two roots ham and bōk of an unknown language, which could be Slavic or Germanic.
 Given the semantics and phonetics, Slav. pauk can be brought in for consideration, which can be connected with Germ.
 Bauch "belly" (North Gmc. būk).
 Slav. puzo "belly" may also have the same origin.
 (KLUGE FRIEDRICH, SEEBOLD ELMAR.
 1989: 64).
-The abdomen is clearly expressed in the morphology of the spider's body, so its name could reflect this feature and a definition was given to the meaning of "belly".
+The abdomen is clearly expressed in the morphology of the spider's body, so its name could reflect this feature, and a definition was given to the meaning of "belly".
 A suitable word exists in Middle High German hem "evil, crafty", then the name of the spider can be understood as "evil belly".
 There is no such word in German, but it could exist in one of the extinct Germanic languages, for example, in Gothic.
 There is no explanation for how this word got to the Arabs.
 Considering that R. Tsabolov finds an Arabic correspondence for some of the other Iranian-Finnish correspondences given here, one might think that there is a big enigma behind all this.
 The answer to this enigma can be the history of the migration of the Kurdish people.(see the section Cimmerians)

-The areas of the Kurdish and Talishi languages border on the area of the Mordovian language.
-Accordingly, of all Iranian languages, except for Ossetian, Talysh and Kurdish have the greatest number of words in common with the languages Moksha and Erzya – 62 each.
-There are 67 such words in the Ossetian language, but some of them come from of later language contacts between Mordovians and the ancestors of Ossetians in the Scythian time.
+The areas of the Kurdish and Talishi languages border the area of the Mordovian language.
+Accordingly, of all Iranian languages, except for Ossetian, Talysh, and Kurdish have the greatest number of words in common with the languages Moksha and Erzya – 62 each.
+There are 67 such words in the Ossetian language, but some of them come from later language contacts between Mordovians and the ancestors of Ossetians in the Scythian time.
 It should be noted on occasion that the numerical data presented here on the connections of individual pairs of languages do not exhaust their real number and are used only before comparison with each other, being taken from the same representative sample of sememes.
 With an increase in the sample size, we will receive new data, which should maintain their ratio.
 Examples of separate connections between Talysh and the Moksha and Erzya languages are given below:

 Talishi-Mordvinic matches: